willGraham01/TrawidoksLegacy/scenes/04a-meeting-the-baron.md

   - 15+: The ledger can be swiped without anyone in the room noticing.
 This allows the following investigation checks to be undertaken at any time, by another member of the party if so desired.
   - (Investigation DC 8) The ledger contains records of the horses that are stabled at the racecourse.
 The missing horses are also marked as such.
     - 10+: All the horses that are missing have, in their respective entries, that they are native to Trawidok.
-    - 12+: Some employee records in the ledger, including that for FIXME:stablehand, mention the fact that Caius purchased the employee's land and farm animals as part of the employment arrangement.
+    - 12+: Some employee records in the ledger, including that for Teodor, mention the fact that Caius purchased the employee's land and farm animals as part of the employment arrangement.
     - 14+: There is also an entry in the ledger from around 4.5 years ago that refers to [Ginter's horse](FIXME) as "never recovered", along with giving a description of the animal.
 Some notes in the entry mention that the horse was released prior to Ginter's sentencing and therefore the next of kin (Zanke) is not liable for compensation. _This serves as a potential lead for getting information from Zanke_.
 - (Persuasion DC 10) To ingratiate oneself with one of the nobles present in the office, in whispered conversation whilst the main conversation is taking place.
 Such a noble will be willing to talk about:
   - Their missing horse.
 They will provide a description of their horse, and mention that it is a native Trawidok breed.
 They purchased it from the Baron-Sir's stock, but don't know the details of how he acquires or breeds the horses themselves.